Update: The project described below is actually happening! Head to jawws.org for more content and posts.

 In a way, that’s expected — papers aren’t meant to be entertainment — but over time, I’ve grown convinced that the pervasiveness of bad writing is a major problem in science.
 It requires a lot of researchers’ precious time and energy.
 It keeps the public out, including people who disseminate knowledge, such as teachers and journalists, and those who take decisions about scientific matters, such as politicians and business leaders.
 It discourages wannabe scientists.
 In short, it makes science harder than it needs to be.

 The quality of the writing is, of course, only one of countless problems with current academic publishing.
-Others include access,1most papers are gated by journals and very expensive to get access to peer review,2a very bad system in which anonymous scientists must review your paper before it gets published, and may arbitrarily reject your work, especially if they are in competition with you, or ask you to perform more experiments labor exploitation,3scientists don’t get paid for writing papers, or for reviewing them, and journals take all the financial upside the failure to report negative results,4which are less exciting than positive results fraud, and so on.
+Others include access, peer review, labor exploitation, the failure to report negative results, fraud, and so on.
 These issues are important, but they are not the focus of this essay.
 The focus here is to examine and suggest a solution to a question that sounds petty and unserious, but is actually a genuine problem: the fact that science papers are incredibly tiresome.

 This post contains three main sections: